 On 19 July 2021, the Group entered into an extension agreement for the Convertible Bond.
-The maturity date extended to 19 January 2023 and the coupon rate adjusted to seven-point five percent (7.5%) per annum for the period from 20 July 2021 to 19 April 2022 and eight-point five percent (8.5%) per annum for the period from 20 April 2022 to 19 January 2023.
+The maturity date has by agreement been extended to 19 July 2024 and the Coupon payment of the CB has been adjusted to six percent (6%) per annum payable in cash plus three percent (3%) per annum payable in Ordinary Shares of the Group for the first nine months from 20 January 2023 to 19 October 2023 and the Coupon payment of the CB will be six percent (6%) per annum payable in Crdinary Shares of the Group for the period from 20 October 2023 to 19 July 2024.
 All other terms remain unchanged.
 This Convertible Bond was further extended to 19 July 2024.
-Please refer to Note 29 for details.